Impact of taxes on the economy

 Consequences of excessive or poorly structured taxes

-Importance of proper implementation for sustainable development
+Importance of adequate implementation for sustainable development

-Furthermore, it contributes to the equitable redistribution of income, strengthening social cohesion and reducing inequality, key factors for inclusive and sustainable growth.
+In addition, it contributes to the equitable redistribution of income, strengthening social cohesion and reducing inequality, key factors for inclusive and sustainable growth.

 Tax design must be transparent and efficient, promoting formalization and facilitating tax compliance, which improves economic stability and taxpayer confidence.